keramics/keramics/docs/formats/src/ext.md

 backup copies by only putting backups in specific groups (sparse superblock feature EXT2_FEATURE_RO_COMPAT_SPARSE_SUPER).

-> Note backup superblocks can be empty (filled with 0-byte values).
-Observed in
+> Note backup superblocks can be empty (filled with 0-byte values) or contain
-> Android file system with sparse_super and uninit_bg.
+> remnant data on an Android ext file system with sparse_super.

 > Note that not all values in a backup superblock and backup group descriptor
 > tables always match those of the primary superblock and group descriptor